divelab/DIG/docs/source/tutorials/threedgraph.rst

 Code Example
 ================
 We use QM9 [8]_ dataset as an example to show how to use SphereNet method in our DIG library.
-QM9 connsists of about 130,000 equilibrium molecules with 12 regression targets: mu, alpha, homo, lumo, gap, r2, zpve, U0, U, H, G, Cv.
+QM9 consists of about 130,000 equilibrium molecules with 12 regression targets: mu, alpha, homo, lumo, gap, r2, zpve, U0, U, H, G, Cv.

 Firstly, we load QM9 data.
 We train a separate model for each target except for gap, which was predicted by taking homo-lumo.